peternmuller/revanced-builder/README.md

 > [!NOTE]
 > In step 5, you need to enter the regular expression that corresponds to the application you want to install:
-> - YouTube ReVanced: `youtube-revanced`
+> - YouTube ReVanced: `youtube-revanced-v`
-> - YouTube ReVanced Extended: `youtube-extended-revanced`
+> - YouTube ReVanced Extended: `youtube-revanced-extended`
-> - YouTube Music ReVanced: `yt-music-revanced`
+> - YouTube Music ReVanced: `yt-music-revanced-v`
-> - YouTube Music ReVanced Extended: `yt-music-extended-revanced`
+> - YouTube Music ReVanced Extended: `yt-music-revanced-extended`

 ## Import custom settings in ReVanced applications
 I personally like my YouTube and YouTube Music applications to be as close as possible to the original look, but less cluttered, easier and less annoying to use.
 If this is also the case for you, I highly recommend importing [my custom settings file](https://github.com/peternmuller/revanced-builder/tree/main/custom-settings).